 Approval is sought to obtain tenders to undertake construction of the Sherford Main St Interim (SMSi) which runs from the south side of Deep Lane junction connection to the recently delivered Phase 1 of Main St, north of Elburton Plymouth.
 This scheme will deliver an interim road that will form the spine route through the Sherford development and make Sherford accessible to the A38 by the public.
 The new road will accommodate development traffic, public transport, pedestrians and cyclists.
 The developer will need to upgrade the road as the development builds out over time.
-The SMSi will provide a direct access route into Sherford removing traffic from local roads and will accommodate at least ten years of development traffic.
+The SMSi will provide a direct access route into Sherford removing traffic from local roads.
 This report seeks approval to proceed with a formal competitive tender process.